-- all principal lines are electrified environmental benefit, lower costs of carriers, - most of the other lines (alternative and diversionary line) are electrified environmental benefit, lower costs of carriers, - different electric power supply systems it is somewhat a hindering factor because transport companies have to accommodate to multiple systems by the purchase of expensive hybrid engines, - all lines have 1 435 mm gauge it is not necessary to change gauge duringtransport, - infrastructure included in the corridor has sufficient free capacity for increase in rail freight transport performances affected by the RFC Amber services except the line Divača and Koper.
+- all principal lines are electrified environmental benefit, lower costs of carriers, - most of the other lines (alternative and diversionary line) are electrified environmental benefit, lower costs of carriers, - different electric power supply systems it is somewhat a hindering factor because transport companies have to accommodate to multiple systems by the purchase of expensive hybrid engines, - all lines have 1 435 mm gauge it is not necessary to change gauge during transport, - infrastructure included in the corridor has sufficient free capacity for increase in rail freight transport performances affected by the RFC Amber services except the line Divača and Koper.
 The utilization of this line is 98% because there are 82 trains/day on this single-trackline, - most included railway lines do not reach the required parameters for running long trains of 740 m, as defined in the TEN-T Regulation (1315/2013/EU Art.
-39(2a)(ii)), - some principal railway lines included do not reach the highest level of axle load need for reconstruction/modernization, - the Slovak Republic has all principal lines at the highest level of axle load which is 22,5 tons according to TEN-T Regulation Art.
+39(2a)(ii)), - some principal railway lines included do not reach the highest level of axle load need for reconstruction/modernization, - Slovakia has all principal lines at the highest level of axle load which is 22,5 tons according to TEN-T Regulation Art.
 39(2a)(ii), - need for complete the ERTMS (European Rail Traffic Management System) on the principal corridor lines - complying with the interoperability requirements, as also laid down in the TEN-T Regulation Art.
 39(2a)(iii) and defined in the European Deployment Plan (EDP) and National Implementation Plans.
-The currently applicable EDP is included in the Commission Implementing Regulation (EU) 2017/6 of 5 January 2017 on the European Rail Traffic Management System European deployment plan, - routing creates the transport potential for international rail freight transport in the south north/east direction, - routing creates the transport potential for international rail freight transport in the direction of countries outside the EU EU/RFC Amber countries, - possible connection of broad-gauge line in the Republic of Poland with the principal corridor route, - routing improves connection of intermodal transport terminals in the member states concerned and provides direct routing for intermodal consignments from the Port of Koper, - facilitates transport connection between the Adriatic Sea port in the Republic of Slovenia and inland waterway ports on the Danube in Hungary and the Slovak Republic, - supports the development of rail transport with the Republic of Serbia, - potentially improves rail transport across the EU eastern border and on the land bridge between Europe and Asia.
+The currently applicable EDP is included in the Commission Implementing Regulation (EU) 2017/6 of 5 January 2017 on the European Rail Traffic Management System European deployment plan, - routing creates the transport potential for international rail freight transport in the south north/east direction, - routing creates the transport potential for international rail freight transport in the direction of countries outside the EU EU/RFC Amber countries, - possible connection of broad-gauge line in Poland with the principal corridor route, - routing improves connection of intermodal transport terminals in the member states concerned and provides direct routing for intermodal consignments from the Port of Koper, - facilitates transport connection between the Adriatic Sea port in Slovenia and inlandwaterway ports on the Danube in Hungary and Slovakia, - supports the development of rail transport with Serbia, - potentially improves rail transport across the EU eastern border and on the land bridge between Europe and Asia.